-^c Parties should explain, in their [biennial report] [national communications], (NZ) the methodologies used to specify the funds as provided, committed and/or pledged (EU).
+^c Parties should explain, in their [biennial reports][national communications] (NZ), the methodologies used to specify the funds as provided, committed and/or pledged.
 Parties will provide the information for as many status categories as appropriate in the following order of priority: provided, committed, pledged.
-(EU)